Farfetch/rules-framework/CONTRIBUTING.md

 1. Open a pull request with your changes targeting to `luispfgarces/rules-framework:master`.
 Link any issues solved on pull request.

-1. Changes will be automatically run though Appveyor CI (build + test + SonarQube upload) for you pull request.
+1. Changes will be automatically run though Appveyor CI (build + test + SonarQube upload) for your pull request.
 Please make sure all checks are green on GitHub.

 1. Changes might be suggested or requested.
 If that happens, please make sure to have all tests passing after changes are done.